 - 25 days holiday per year with extra bank/public holidays on top of this.

-To apply for your Norwegian au pair adventure, you should:
+To apply for your au pair adventure in Norway, you should:

 - Have an EU/ UK passport.
-Our partner can unfortunately not help with Norwegian Au Pair visas.
+Unfortunately, our partner cannot help with Norwegian Au Pair visas.

 - Have fluent or very good English – previous knowledge of Norwegian is not required!